-Maps 4.45 and 4.46 show the locations of HVAs and SGRAs in Central Huron.
+Maps 4.CH.HVA and 4.CH.SGRA show the locations of HVAs and SGRAs in Central Huron.
 Most HVAs are scattered east from Holmesville.
 Two small HVAs fall in the west portion: one just beyond the south east corner of Goderich and the other immediately across the Maitland River from Benmiller.
 SGRAs correspond to coarse-textured physiographic units which generally run north/south across the municipality.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.